Interest rate cut to 4.75%: what does it mean for you?

 When is the next interest rate decision?

 The rate is set every six weeks or so by the Bank of England Monetary Committee, a group of nine people, with the majority vote deciding whether the rate goes up, down or stays the same.
-The September 2024 decision was eight in favour of doing nothing, and one who wanted a 0.25% cut to 4.75%.
+The November 2024 decision was eight in favour of a 0.25% cut to 4.75%, and one who wanted it to stay at 5%.

 The next meetings will be on: